Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Operators

 \subsection{Map}

 AISQL supports simple map or projection operations using the $\texttt{AI\_COMPLETE}_\varrho$ operator.
 Users can use $\texttt{AI\_COMPLETE}_\varrho$ to transform text expressions using a low-level interface to an LLM and receive a text response for each row provided based on the task instruction $\varrho$.
-In addition, a $\texttt{PROMPT}$ object provides an ease-of-use interface to include image or other multimodal data to the operator.
+A $\texttt{PROMPT}$ object provides a convenience interface for including image or other multimodal data in the operator call.

 For example, users may query the system as follows:

 \begin{small}

 \end{small}